gvwilson/fiction/iffy/index.md

 "Oh you poor *cho*," Little Mrs. Sandhu clucked sympathetically.

 Big Mrs. Sandhu shook her head.
-"That be the *Taroona* you come in on?"
+"That'd be the *Taroona* you come in on?"
 When the newcomer nodded she shook her head again.
 "They're *bura badi*,
 that crew,